May 5 Update

 Paycheck Protection Program Funds Still Available

-The Paycheck Protection Program (PPP) is still open to American businesses affected by COVID-19.
+The Paycheck Protection Program is still open to businesses impacted by COVID-19.
 Of the allotted $284 billion in program funds, about half — $142 billion — is still available.
 The program is slated to end on March 31.

 Due to upcoming changes in the application portal, First Community Bank is pausing processing of new PPP loan applications for businesses with more than 20 employees for two weeks, beginning February 24.